apos/my-OnStep/README.md

 # my-OnStep
-## My OnStep source code repo for different versions an configurations and combinations
+## My private OnStep source code repo for different versions an configurations and combinations

 This is only a private repository to get my things organized.
 For you own project refer to the original projekt site.
 Source Code hosted here is taken from OnStep Projekt: https://onstep.groups.io and its owner: